bdbch/cordlr-cli/docs/CLI.md

 ## Manually Starting

-Instead of using `cordlr start` to create a background process, you can use `cordlr-create` to manually create the bot.
+Alternative to using `cordlr --start` to create a new background process, you can use `cordlr-client` instead to manually create the bot.
+The background processes are just a wrapper over this.

-The background process code executes `cordlr-create` internally, so they behave the same in that regard.
+The background process code executes `cordlr-client` internally, so they behave the same in that regard.